billyzkid/phamine/README.md

 	Player -> passed
-	  should be able to play a Song -> passed tells the current song if the user has made it a favorite -> passed when song has been paused -> passed should indicate that the song is currently paused -> passed should be possible to resume -> passed
+	  should be able to play a Song -> passed tells the current song if the user has made it a favorite -> passed

+	  when song has been paused -> passed should indicate that the song is currently paused -> passed should be possible to resume -> passed

 	  #resume -> passed
 		should throw an exception if song is already playing -> passed

-	5 specs, 0 failures in 0.044s
+	5 specs, 0 failures in 0.022s

-To run your own tests with phamine, modify sample/SpecRunner.html accordingly.
+To run your own tests with phamine, look at sample/SpecRunner.html and modify accordingly.

 Credits
 -------